|

 Dunne.
 All rights reserved.
 The photographs and

 instructions on this page are the property of the author.
-Do not
+This

-reproduce or copy without written permission from the author.
+reproduce, copy or alter it for public or for-profit use without written permission from the author.

 |